-Not include an AKM Suite Selector element in the second Authentication frame.
+Not include an AKM Suite Selector element. (#282)

-Include a Diffie-Hellman Parameter element in the second Authentication frame.
+Include a Diffie-Hellman Parameter element. (#282)

-Indicate chosen finite cyclic group in the Diffie-Hellman Parameter element of the second Authentication frame, which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of the first Authentication frame.
+Indicate the(#694) chosen finite cyclic group in the Diffie-Hellman Parameter element, which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of the first Authentication frame. (#282)

-Indicate its ephemeral public key in the Diffie-Hellman Parameter element of the second Authentication frame.
+Indicate its ephemeral public key in the Diffie-Hellman Parameter element. (#282)

-Include a Nonce element in the second Authentication frame to indicate ANonce.
+Include a Nonce element to indicate ANonce. (#282)

-If a PMKSA is identified, use PMKSA caching and before sending the second Authentication frame, a responder shall:

-Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-Otherwise, a responder shall not include a Diffie-Hellman Parameter element or a Nonce element or an RSNE in the second Authentication frame for IEEE 802.1X authentication.
+(#282)Otherwise, a responder shall not include a Diffie-Hellman Parameter element nor(#162) a Nonce element nor(#162) an RSNE in the second Authentication frame for IEEE 802.1X authentication.

 After receiving the second Authentication frame with the status code set to SUCCESS, an originator shall:

-If the originator includes a Diffie-Hellman Parameter element in the first Authentication frame, validate that there is a Diffie-Hellman Parameter element and an RSNE included in the second Authentication frame and there is no AKM suite selector element in the second Authentication frame.
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.
+Validate (#271)that there is a Diffie-Hellman Parameter element and an RSNE included in the second Authentication frame and there is no AKM Suite Selector(#712) element in the second Authentication frame if the originator includes a Diffie-Hellman Parameter element in the first Authentication frame.(#271) If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator does not include a Diffie-Hellman Parameter element in the first Authentication frame, validate that there is no Diffie-Hellman Parameter element and no RSNE included in the second Authentication frame.
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.
+Validate that there is no Diffie-Hellman Parameter element and no RSNE included in the second Authentication frame if the originator does not include a Diffie-Hellman Parameter element in the first Authentication frame.(#271) If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator includes a Diffie-Hellman Parameter element in the first Authentication frame, validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame, validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame.
-The validation of AKM is based on the AKM indication in RSNE rather than AKM suite selector element as defined 12.16.5 (IEEE 802.1X authentication utilizing Authentication frames).
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.
+Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame if the originator includes a Diffie-Hellman Parameter element in the first Authentication frame.
+Validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame if the originator includes a Diffie-Hellman Parameter element in the first Authentication frame.(#271) (#713)

 Verify the public key indicated in the Diffie-Hellman Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator includes one or more PMKID in the first Authentication frame, and the second Authentication frame includes a PMKID, validate that the Encapulation Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame.
-If verification succeeds, use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and does not continue the IEEE 802.1X Authentication frame exchange.
+Validate(#271) that the Encapsulation(#852) Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame if the originator includes one or more PMKIDs(#714) in the first Authentication frame, and the second Authentication frame includes a PMKID.(#271) If verification succeeds, the originator shall use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and shall(#715) not continue the IEEE 802.1X Authentication frame exchange.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

-If the originator does not include any PMKID in the first Authentication frame, validate that there is no PMKID included in the second Authentication frame.
-If verification fails, the originator shall discard the frame and terminate further protocol processing.
+Validate that there is no PMKID included in the second Authentication frame if the originator does not include any PMKID in the first Authentication frame.(#271) If verification fails, the originator shall discard the frame and terminate further protocol processing.